 The Bibb family just cannot rest easy.
 The daughter-in-law of Thomas Bibb, Mary Chambers Bibb was accidentally poisoned on her wedding day — a maid accidentally gave her poison in place of the Epsom salts she used to lighten her skin before the wedding.

 She died a few weeks later.
-Her family had this mausoleum specially made to allow her to be buried in her favorite rocking chair.
+Her family had this mausoleum specially made to allow her to be buried in her favorite rocking chair in her wedding dress.
 This was the first mausoleum in Maple Hill Cemetery.

 Local legend says that if you knock on the mausoleum, you’ll hear Mary Bibb rocking in her chair as an answer.